 - a.
 Policy: Develop, construct, and promote an integrated system of bikeways and trails, with facilities distributed City-wide.
-The metropolitan area-wide recreational and commuter bicycle and trail network should emphasize connections among Comprehensive Plan Activity Centers. - a.
-Policy: Focus on achieving connectivity of the existing bikeway and trail system when planning and programming trail and bikeway improvements. - Policy: Work toward addressing and improving challenging intersections and physical barriers, and consider pedestrian and bicycle movement in the planning stages for new or reconstructed facilities. - c.
-Policy: Provide access to destinations, such as activity centers, schools, parks, open space, shopping areas, and employment areas, for pedestrians and cyclists as part of a multi-modal approach. - d.
+A metropolitan area-wide recreational and commuter bicycle and trail network which emphasizes connections among Activity Centers. - a.
+Policy: Focus on achieving connectivity of the existing bikeway and trail system when planning and programming trail and bikeway improvements. - b.
+Policy: Work towards addressing and improving challenging intersections and physical barriers, and consider pedestrian and bicycle movement in the planning stages for new or reconstructed facilities. - c.
+Policy: Provide access to destinations, such as Activity Centers, schools, parks, open space, shopping areas, and employment areas, for pedestrians and cyclists as part of a multi-modal approach. - d.
 Policy: Consider connections between transit and bicycle and pedestrian facilities and reduce barriers where possible. - e.
-Policy: Reduce implementation costs by including bicycle facilities as appropriate in all new and rehabilitation street projects. - f.
-Policy: Include parallel paths and safe crossings for bicycles, pedestrians, and equestrians where appropriate in street and highway projects. - g.
+Policy: Reduce implementation costs by including bicycle facilities in all new and rehabilitation street projects. - f.
+Policy: Include paralleling paths and safe crossings for bicycles, pedestrians, and equestrians where appropriate in street and highway projects. - g.
 Policy: Create a multi-purpose network of open areas and trail corridors along arroyos and appropriate ditches.
 Acquire, regulate, or appropriately manage trail corridors to protect natural features, views, drainage and other functions or to link other areas within the Open Space network.

-3. Enhance maintenance of all bikeways and trails, and improve maintenance strategies.
+3. Enhance maintenance of all bikeways and trails.

 - a.
 Policy: Develop maintenance practices appropriate for each facility type. - b.
-Policy: Implement priority maintenance as appropriate for each facility type, including trail corridors and bikeways, based on the recommendations in Chapter 6.C, Maintenance and Operations.
+Policy: Implement prioritization of maintenance as appropriate for each facility type, including trail corridors and bikeways, based on the recommendations in Chapter 6, Section C, Maintenance and Operations.